takemobiteam/takemobi-test.github.io/docs/index.md

 The endpoint **GET /tui-cps/v1/messages** can be used to retrieve a complete set of possible messages that may be sent via AWS SNS.
 This section describes one category: **preprocessing** messages.

 At the start of planning, the system runs preprocessing checks to ensure that the bookings are viable for planning.
-If an error is found, a Booking Discard message is sent via AWS SNS.
+If an issue is found, a Booking Discard message is sent via AWS SNS.
 These messages generally begin with "BD_" where BD stands for Booking Discards.

-When a preprocessing error occurs & a Booking Discard message is sent, the Booking is ignored during Regular Planning until it is altered (an updated version is sent either via the AWS Kinesis Data Stream or via API call).
+When a preprocessing issue occurs & a Booking Discard message is sent, the Booking is ignored during Regular Planning until it is altered (an updated version is sent either via the AWS Kinesis Data Stream or via API call).